jaliss/securesocial/docs/src/manual/source/guide/views-customization.md

 ## Customizing SecureSocial Templates

-SecureSocial uses a `TemplatesPlugin` implementation to render the login, signup and password reset pages and generate the text/email content that is sent by the `UsernamePasswordProvider`.
+SecureSocial uses a `ViewTemplates` implementation to render the login, signup and password reset pages and generate the text/email content that is sent by the `UsernamePasswordProvider`.

-The module comes with a default implementation named `DefaultTemplatesPlugin` that you can replace with your own to change the generated html.
+The module comes with a default implementation named `ViewTemplates.Default` that you can replace with your own to change the generated html.

 To create custom pages:

 1. Create a new directory under `views` to place the custom templates for SecureSocial.
-2. Create a new plugin that implements the `TemplatesPlugin` trait and renders those templates.
+2. Create a new plugin that implements the `ViewTemplates` trait and renders those templates.
-3. Edit the `play.plugins` file and replace `DefaultPluginsTemplate` with your own class.
+3. Edit the `play.plugins` file and replace `ViewTemplates.Default` with your own class.

 For example, if the custom templates were placed in the `views/custom` directory your plugin would look like:

 	:::scala

+	import play.api.mvc.{Controller, RequestHeader}
+	import play.api.templates.{Html, Txt}
+	import securesocial.core.{BasicProfile, RuntimeEnvironment}
+	import play.api.data.Form
+	import play.api.i18n.Lang
+	import securesocial.controllers.{ViewTemplates,RegistrationInfo,ChangeInfo}

-	class MyViews(application: play.Application) extends TemplatesPlugin
+	class MyViews(application: play.Application) extends ViewTemplates
 	{
 	 /**
 	   * Returns the html for the login page